fagiolini/fagiolini.github.io/_posts/2020-11-08-tempeh-salad.md

 ## procedure
 ---

-1. cut and wash you lettuce.
+1. cut and wash your lettuce.
 2. cut the tempeh in small pieces. if you use plain tofu, cut it in thin slices
 3. warm some extra-virgin olive oil in a pan, add the tempeh or tofu and cook until golden.
 4. add the soysauce to the pan and cook for another minute, until the soy sauce dries and the tempeh/tofu becomes dark.
-5. compose your dish: put the salad, then the nutritional yeast, the salt, the balsamic vinegar, the extra-virgin olive oil and, finally, the tempeh.
+5. compose your dish: put the salad, then the nutritional yeast, the salt, the balsamic vinegar, the extra-virgin olive oil and, finally, the tempeh or tofu.
 6. serve with a couple of toasted bread slices.

 > to make it even faster, you can use savory packaged tofu, like fumée tofu, that you don't even need to cook.